CoinEx recently announced their upgraded infrastructure for asset security | www.lokmattimes.com

 CoinEx recently announced their upgraded infrastructure for asset security

-New Delhi (India), December 7: Recent security breaches, bankruptcies, and closures among major crypto exchanges have sparked renewed fear, ...
+PNN New Delhi [India], December 6: Recent security breaches, bankruptcies, and closures among major crypto exchanges have sparked renewed ...

-New Delhi (India), December 7: Recent security breaches, bankruptcies, and closures among major crypto exchanges have sparked renewed fear, uncertainty, and doubt (FUD) across the crypto industry.
+New Delhi [India], December 6: Recent security breaches, bankruptcies, and closures among major crypto exchanges have sparked renewed fear, uncertainty, and doubt (FUD) across the crypto industry.
 These incidents highlight risks posed by issues like poor corporate governance, conflicts of interest, and mismanagement of user funds.

 While concerning, we must keep perspective even amidst such trying times.
 Blockchain technology offers groundbreaking potential in decentralization, transparency, and accessibility.
 And exchanges are rapidly improving security practices in response to recent turmoil.
 Mandatory proof of reserves, comprehensive insurance policies, transparent audits, and advanced cybersecurity protections are becoming industry norms.